Haley B., RN, BSN - Clinical Team Manager

 Astrid Raffinpeyloz - VOLUNTEER SERVICES MANAGER

 The logical and safe path after a master's degree in political science from France would have been a career in government or diplomacy.
 That was not meant to be for Astrid who moved to the USA on a whim, seeking purpose and meaning.
-After various managerial positions in non-profit groups, small businesses, and large corporations, her heart found its place in hospice after the revelation at a dying friend's bedside that there was so much more to life than birth and death.
-This led her to study psychology, and after completing an MA in Transpersonal Counseling Psychology, she realized that hospice organizations typically only hire social workers, not psychology graduates.
+While working in various managerial positions in non-profit groups, small businesses, and large corporations, her heart found its place in hospice after the revelation at a dying friend's bedside that there was so much more to life than birth and death.
+This led her to an MA in Transpersonal Counseling Psychology, notwithstanding the fact that hospice organizations typically only hire social workers, not psychology graduates.
 Undeterred, she volunteered at several hospices, among them Zen Hospice Project under the direction of Frank Ostaseski.
 Her move to the Olympic Peninsula brought her to VHOCC and gave her the answer to her lifelong search.
 First a respite volunteer, now a staff member since 2015, and trained as a death doula since 2023, she continues to fulfill her purpose in life while serving VHOCC with passion.